 - Irrevocable trust after divorce — The Florida legislature has not enacted an equivalent law voiding provisions that affect a settlor’s spouse in an irrevocable trust following a divorce.

 Finally, it’s worth noting that parties have tried to defeat support obligations, such as alimony payments, by placing assets in an irrevocable trust after the divorce is finalized.
 This is a complex situation, because the court cannot pierce the irrevocable trust to seize assets, especially when there is a spendthrift clause that limits disbursements.
 But, the court can garnish disbursements to satisfy unpaid support obligations.
 In other words, the court cannot enter the trust to take assets but can attach those assets as soon as they leave the trust and direct them to the recipient spouse to satisfy unpaid alimony.

 Trusts add another level of complexity to divorce proceedings, which is another reason to choose an experienced and knowledgeable attorney to represent your interests.

 Contact our Miami divorce lawyers for reliable treatment of trusts in divorce

 The law governing trusts in divorce is complex, and any mistake can deprive you of your property rights.
-At Rafool, LLC, we take meticulous care to ensure that you get the full benefit of the law in any property dispute.
+At Rafool, PLLC, we take meticulous care to ensure that you get the full benefit of the law in any property dispute.
 For immediate assistance, call us at (305) 567-9400 or contact our Miami office online to schedule an initial consultation.